MicrosoftDocs/win32/desktop-src/tablet/programming-the-input-panel-using-the-peninputpanel-class.md

 # Programming the Input Panel Using the PenInputPanel Class

-\[[**PenInputPanel**](https://msdn.microsoft.com/en-us/library/ms701739(v=VS.85).aspx) has been replaced by [Microsoft.Ink.TextInput](https://www.bing.com/search?q=Microsoft.Ink.TextInput).
+\[[**PenInputPanel**](peninputpanel-class.md) has been replaced by [Microsoft.Ink.TextInput](frlrfMicrosoftInkTextInput).
 Please refer to [Programming the Text Input Panel](programming-the-text-input-panel.md).\]

-Description of using the [**PenInputPanel**](https://msdn.microsoft.com/en-us/library/ms701739(v=VS.85).aspx) object to program the system-level Tablet PC Input Panel.
+Description of using the [**PenInputPanel**](peninputpanel-class.md) object to program the system-level Tablet PC Input Panel.

 ## Input Panel vs. the PenInputPanel Object

 In Microsoft Windows XP Tablet PC Edition version 1.0, the system-level Tablet PC Input Panel provides a universal mechanism to accomplish text input across the Windows platform, but it does not provide programmatic access.
-In Windows XP Tablet PC Edition Software Development Kit (SDK) version 1.5 and later, the [**PenInputPanel**](https://msdn.microsoft.com/en-us/library/ms701739(v=VS.85).aspx) object enables you to integrate text input tools directly into your applications, and provide a level of control not previously available.
+In Windows XP Tablet PC Edition Software Development Kit (SDK) version 1.5 and later, the [**PenInputPanel**](peninputpanel-class.md) object enables you to integrate text input tools directly into your applications, and provide a level of control not previously available.
 Starting with the Windows XP Tablet PC Edition 2005, the system-level Input Panel has been upgraded to include the in-place input functionality provided by the **PenInputPanel** object and more.

 The following graphic shows Input Panel displayed over the [Auto Claims Form Sample](auto-claims-form-sample.md) sample.

 ![input panel displayed over a form used for automobile claims](images/36eaa36b-1b0c-4363-96fa-092f70663ffa.jpg)

-Input Panel supersedes the [**PenInputPanel**](https://msdn.microsoft.com/en-us/library/ms701739(v=VS.85).aspx) by supplying the same in-place input functionality to any application running on Windows XP Tablet PC Edition 2005 or later without the need for additional code.
+Input Panel supersedes the [**PenInputPanel**](peninputpanel-class.md) by supplying the same in-place input functionality to any application running on Windows XP Tablet PC Edition 2005 or later without the need for additional code.
 This article on using the **PenInputPanel** object is provided for backward compatibility.
 Applications that already utilize the **PenInputPanel** object will function the same except that Input Panel will be displayed instead of the **PenInputPanel** when the application is run on Windows XP Tablet PC Edition 2005 or later.

 If you are developing a new application for the Tablet PC and want to have an in-place user input solution, Input Panel provides this automatically on Windows XP Tablet PC Edition 2005 or later.
-There is no need to instantiate the [**PenInputPanel**](https://msdn.microsoft.com/en-us/library/ms701739(v=VS.85).aspx) object.
+There is no need to instantiate the [**PenInputPanel**](peninputpanel-class.md) object.

 ## Disabling the Input Panel